sean-meade/plan-my-run/README.md

 ### Project Goals

-The main goal of this project is to
+The main goal of this project is to provide an app that helps runners plan their run.
+I am achieving this by providing a way for runners to map out potential routes which provides a feedback on distance.
+Also by adding the ability to get weather information for location, day and time.

 ### Site Owner Goals

-- Provide the users with a
+- Provide the users with a helpful web application.
+- Take the hassle out of finding a running route with the right distance.
+- Provide weather information to inform gear choice.

 ### Site Visitor/User Goals

-- View the
-- Ability to
+- Ability to choose what location to start the run in.
+- Ability to choose the day and time for a run and with the location recieve weather information.
+- Ability to use the mouse to map out a running route and recieve the distance of the route in return.

 ### User Stories

 **Applies to all site users:**

+- As a user, I am able to quickly understand how to navigate the site.
+- As a user, I am able to choose what location to start the run in.
+- As a user, I am able to change the location when I want.
+- As a user, I am able to choose the day and time for a run and with location recieve weather information
+- As a user, I am able to change the day and time and update the weather information.
+- As a user, I am able to use the mouse to map out a running route and recieve the distance of the route in return.
+- As a user, I am able to undo points of my route and the distance and map updates accordingly.
-- As a user, I am able to
+- As a user, I am able to make my run a looped run (returns back to where I started) and the distance and map updates accordingly.

 **Applies to new site users:**